nus-cs2103-AY2223S1/tp/docs/AboutUs.md

 We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).

-With our ArtBuddy, we would like to revolutionize the way commission-based artists have been managing their business and help them reach to their maximum potential.
+With our ArtBuddy, we would like to power up the way commission-based artists have been managing their business and help them reach to their maximum potential.
 With our passion for arts, we have realized that we don't have a suitable application that helps artists manage their business.
 With our application, artists will be able to leave all their administrative tasks to ArtBuddy and focus on creating their best art.